Americans with Disabilities Act (ADA) Policy

 Faculty also have the right to receive a status report of a student accommodation request and clarification of recommended accommodations.
 Also, they may suggest alternative accommodations they think more appropriate in light of the nature of the course or program.
 Alternative accommodations must be as appropriate and as effective in mitigating the effects of a disability as those initially recommended by the ADA Committee.
 Faculty are, in turn, encouraged in appropriate situations to share with the ADA Committee information about the course and/or program, so that the ADA Committee is better able to make appropriate accommodation recommendations.
 A cooperative effort should meet the needs of the student to the extent appropriate, maintaining the integrity of the academic course and/or program, and keeping Middlebury College in compliance with the law.
 Faculty may also request the involvement of the Dean of Faculty (or designee) in discussions with the ADA Committee.

 Accommodations normally should be implemented as soon as reasonably possible after the faculty member has received the accommodation recommendation in writing from Student Accessibility Services.
-If no further consultation occurs between a faculty member and the ADA Coordinator, the ADA Committee assumes that accommodations will be provided as delineated.
-Undue delays in the implementation of accommodations may be construed as a form of discrimination.
+If no further consultation occurs between a faculty member and the ADA Coordinator, it is presumed that the accommodations will be provided as delineated.
+Undue delays in the implementation of accommodations should be avoided, as they may undermine a student’s ability to fairly access the content of a course.

 If a student approaches a faculty member directly to request an accommodation related to a physical or mental impairment, the faculty member must explain the certification/accommodation process of the College and direct the student to the ADA Coordinator.
 A faculty member is not individually authorized to agree to provide a student with a requested accommodation.